openedx-unsupported/devstack/README.rst

    (macOS only) Share the cloned service directories in Docker, using **Docker -> Preferences -> File Sharing** in the Docker menu.

-   .. _step 3:
-3. Pull any changes made to the various images on which the devstack depends.
+#.
+Pull any changes made to the various images on which the devstack depends.

    .. code:: sh

        make dev.pull

-..
-Update rst to point to readthedocs once published.

    Note -
    If you are setting up devstack to develop on Open edx named releases, see this `document on developing on named releases`_ before following this step 3.

    .. _document on developing on named releases: https://edx.readthedocs.io/projects/open-edx-devstack/en/latest/developing_on_named_release_branches.html

-3. Optional: You have an option to use NFS on MacOS which may improve the performance significantly.
+#.
+Optional: You have an option to use NFS on MacOS.
 To set it up ONLY ON MAC, do
     .. code:: sh

         make dev.nfs.setup

-4. Run the provision command, if you haven't already, to configure the various services with superusers (for development without the auth service) and tenants (for multi-tenancy).
+#.
+Run the provision command, if you haven't already, to configure the various
+   services with superusers (for development without the auth service) and tenants (for multi-tenancy).